springmeyer/portable-node-app/README.txt

 ### Caveats

- - Don't try to run from within this zip archive, make sure to extract it
+ - Don't try to run from within this archive, make sure to extract it
  - This app runs in your web browser: Please use Chrome or Firefox not IE

 ### Usage

-1. Open the archive and read the README.txt (good job!)
+1. Open the archive and read the README.txt
 2. Extract the 'app' folder somewhere
 3. Open the 'app' folder in its new location
-4. Double-click the'.bat' file inside the 'app' folder
+4. Double-click the 'start-tilestream' file inside the 'app' folder
 5. This will open a console and your web browser
-6. Add 'mbtiles' to the app\tiles folder to view them
+6. Add 'mbtiles' to the `app/tiles` folder to view them
 7. Stop the app by closing the console

 ### Troubleshooting